playzero/subzero-squid/ZERO_README.md

 ### 2. Feature flow

-* If the feature needs additional events, storage and the other types from the chain, update `typegen.json` and generate types `make typegen`.
+* If the feature needs additional events, storage and the other types from the chain, update `typegen.json` and generate types with `make typegen`.
 As a result `src/types/generated` will be updated.
-* If the feature needs a db schema changes, update `schema.graphql` and generate TypeORM classes `make codegen`.
+* If the feature needs a db schema changes, update `schema.graphql` and generate TypeORM classes with `make codegen`.
 As a result `src/model/generated` will be updated.
-Then [generate a migration](#3-generate-database-migration).
+Then [generate a migration and apply it](#3-generate-database-migration).
 * If the feature needs a data retreival from the chain storage, add/update getters at `src/storage`, which will be used later by the event/call handlers.
 * Depending on the feature flow (standard or non-standard), update the event/call handlers.
 For standard flow -